-Green Built Alliance is excited to announce the launch of its Regenerative Professional Accreditation program as a new industry credential that acknowledges a deep and evolving competency in advanced green-building best practices.
+Green Built Alliance’s Regenerative Professional Accreditation program provides the education and framework for a deep and evolving competency in advanced green-building best practices.

-The RPA accreditation will be available to industry professionals who complete a series of designated courses focused around regenerative building practices within the nonprofit’s growing catalog of continuing-education offerings.
+The RPA accreditation is available to industry professionals who complete a series of designated courses focused around regenerative building practices within the nonprofit’s growing catalog of continuing-education offerings.

-Through this accreditation program, individuals will be able to complete their annual continuing-education requirements, while also attaining a designation that helps distinguish them to clients as a professional who is committed to continually advancing their knowledge and skill set along with the evolving field of green building.
+Through this accreditation program, individuals can complete their annual continuing-education requirements, while also attaining a designation that helps distinguish them to clients as a professional who is committed to continually advancing their knowledge and skill set along with the evolving field of green building.

-Our intention is that this class series and accreditation will increase the number of building professionals engaged in regenerative building as well as boost participation in our Green Built Homes program’s recently launched Regenerative Certification for new residential construction projects.
+Our intention is that this class series and accreditation will increase the number of building professionals engaged in regenerative building as well as boost participation in our Green Built Home’s Regenerative Certification for new residential construction.